ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 22 : use a while loop to sum the numbers from 1 to 10.
 Print the sum on the console.

 # Question Number 23 : Create a string and iterate through each character of the string using for of loop.
+# Question Number 24 : Write a for loop that skips even numbers from 1 to 20.
+Print the odd numbers only.